 "Find a way to learn them to expand your knowledge & skill set- keep growing personally and professionally.
 Some things just come with time, so also be patient."

 What's your favorite part about being a business owner?
 What's the hardest part?

-Like many other Lemons into Lemonade interviewees, Britta's favorite part is the freedom to run your own company.
+Like many other Lemons into Lemonade interviewees, Britta's favorite part is the freedom to run her own company.

 "I love the freedom and flexibility- that's probably the #1 reason I wanted my own business in the first place."